-Posted in Product Liability on January 14, 2015
+Posted on January 14, 2015 in Product Liability

 AS leaders in the area of auto safety and passenger protection we have been following the Takata airbag recall story in the press, and are involved in the litigation against Honda as a result of the defective airbags.
 Millions of vehicles equipped with Takata airbags were part of a massive recall due to a defect in the safety devices.